By AJ Huynh

 How Can I Help a Depressed Person?

-Helpful ways to provide emotional support may include:
+Helpful ways to provide support may include:

 - Helping with small daily responsibilities